KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # Posture Corrector
 The goal of the posture corrector is to help the user develop better posture naturally instead of a traditional back brace.
 This is through a flex sensor which is able to detect slouching, which sends a message from the arduino to your phone notifying you to fix your posture.
-The device is portable with its own battery to help you achieve proper posture wherever you are!

 <!---
 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions: